LyndsT/Superstore/README.md

 OUT:
 > -156131.86

-With some quick maths, it's visible that the company lost about ***MORE THAN A THIRD*** of its earnings due to aggressive discounts.
+With some quick maths, it's visible that the company lost about ***54.52%*** of its earnings due to aggressive discounts.
 However, if I'm to present these to shareholders, I can't exactly just show these numbers, tell them to cut the discounts, and call it a day.
 I might not have a degree in business but in a realistic world, space taken in the warehouse that remains dormant is space that's not earning.
 Discounts are there to expedite the movement of slow-moving inventory, that's why its presence is as constant as taxes.

 Now to address this issue, which categorization do I want to split the entries with?
 Shareholders deal with **strategic categories** that executives can actually make decisions about.
 However, down the supply chain, store managers will also be able to make use of discount caps for each item so it's better to include it in as well.